Skip to content

 Menes

-The history of Menes is quite unclear and many historians find it hard to distinguish between the fact and fiction of the legendary Egyptian ruler, similar to Romulus and Remus of Ancient Rome.
-Over 5,000 years ago, Menes became ruler of Egypt and is now considered as the very first Egyptian Pharaoh.
-During this time there was rivalry between Upper and Lower Egypt.
-Menes had successfully ruled over Upper Egypt and decided to conquer Lower Egypt and combine the two.
+The history of Menes is quite unclear, and many historians find it hard to distinguish between the fact and fiction of the legendary Egyptian ruler, similar to Romulus and Remus of Ancient Rome.
+Over 5,000 years ago, Menes became ruler of Egypt and is now considered the very first Egyptian Pharaoh.
+During this time, there was rivalry between Upper and Lower Egypt.
+Menes successfully ruled over Upper Egypt and decided to conquer Lower Egypt and combine the two.
 He is credited for joining Upper and Lower Egypt into a single monarchy known as “The Two Lands”, which became known as Egypt.
 He also founded the capital city of Ancient Egypt during the Old Kingdom, Memphis.
-Menes ruled over Ancient Egypt for 62 years until he was apparently killed by a hippopotamus.
+Menes ruled over Ancient Egypt for 62 years until a hippopotamus killed him.

 Khufu

 Pharaoh Khufu was the second pharaoh of the 4th dynasty of the Old Kingdom and took the throne at 20 years of age.
 He ruled over Egypt for 24 years.
 Khufu is best known for building the Great Pyramid of Giza, also known as the ‘Pyramid of Khufu’.He had built the pyramids to serve as his tomb and acted as his stairway to heaven and passage to eternal life.
-It took almost 20 years for Khufu’s incredible tombs to be built and today they are considered as one of the 7 Wonders of the World.
-The architect of Khufu’s pyramid was Hemiunu, who was the grandson of King Snefru, making him a member of royalty.
-During his reign, Khufu had many wives and he had a total of 24 children, 9 sons and 15 daughters.
+It took almost 20 years for Khufu’s incredible tombs to be built, and today, they are considered one of the 7 Wonders of the World.
+The architect of Khufu’s pyramid was Hemiunu, the grandson of King Snefru, making him a member of royalty.
+During his reign, Khufu had many wives and 24 children: 9 sons and 15 daughters.

 Tutankhamun